Victoria County Court Records

 Records that may be restricted or sealed:

-Under Texas Rule of Civil Procedure 76a, court records are presumed open, and a party seeking to seal records must follow a specific procedure that includes public notice and a hearing.
-Courts may also order redaction of specific identifiers to protect privacy while keeping the remainder of a record publicly available.
+Under Texas Rule of Civil Procedure 76a, court records are presumed open, and any party seeking to seal records must follow a specific procedure that includes public notice and a hearing.
+Courts may also order redaction of specific identifiers to protect privacy while keeping the rest of the record publicly available.

-Requests for public records can be submitted directly to the relevant clerk’s office.
-There is no requirement to state a reason for requesting public court records.
-Fees for copies, certifications, and searches may apply, and these are set by statute and local fee schedules.
+You can submit records requests directly to the relevant clerk's office without stating a reason.
+Fees for copies, certifications, and searches may apply and are set by statute and local fee schedules.

 Victoria County Criminal Court Records

-Criminal court records in Victoria County are divided between the district courts and the county courts at law based on the severity of the offense.
+Criminal court records in Victoria County are split between the district courts and the county courts at law depending on the severity of the offense.

 Felony cases are filed in the 24th, 135th, or 267th District Courts and are maintained by the Victoria County District Clerk.
 These records include indictments, arraignment documents, plea agreements, trial transcripts, sentencing orders, and judgments.
 To obtain felony case information, contact: